 The derivation process for zero motion vector merging candidates specified in subclause 8.5.2.1.4 is invoked with the mergeCandList, the reference indices refIdxL0N and refIdxL1N, the prediction list utilization flags predFlagL0N and predFlagL1N, the motion vectors mvL0N and mvL1N of every candidate N being in mergeCandList and the NumMergeCand as the inputs and the output is assigned to mergeCandList, numMergeCand, the reference indices refIdxL0zeroCandm and refIdxL1zeroCandm, the prediction list utilization flags predFlagL0zeroCandm and predFlagL1zeroCandm, the motion vectors mvL0zeroCandm and mvL1zeroCandm of every new candidate zeroCandm being added in mergeCandList.
 The number of candidates being added numZeroMergeCand is set equal to ( numMergeCand – numOrigMergeCand – numCombMergeCand ).
 When numZeroMergeCand is greater than 0, m ranges from 0 to numZeroMergeCand − 1, inclusive.

+The variable MergeIdx is derived as follows.

+If use_mvi_flag is equal to 0, MergeIdx is set equal to merge_idx[ xP][ yP ].

+Otherwise (use_mvi_flag is equal to 1), MergeIdx is set equal to merge_idx[ xP][ yP ] - 1.

-The following assignments are made with N being the candidate at position merge_idx[ xP][ yP ] in the merging candidate list mergeCandList ( N = mergeCandList[ merge_idx[ xP][ yP ] ] ) and X being replaced by 0 or 1:
+The following assignments are made with N being the candidate at position MergeIdx in the merging candidate list mergeCandList ( N = mergeCandList[ MergeIdx ] ) and X being replaced by 0 or 1:

 mvLX[ 0 ] = mvLXN[ 0 ] (G-75)